 Here's how to optimize your brew water:

-• Filtered water: Use filtered or bottled spring water.
-Avoid distilled water (too soft) or hard tap water (full of minerals)
+• Filtered water.
+Use filtered or bottled spring water.
+Avoid using distilled water (which is too soft) or hard tap water (which contains high levels of minerals).

-• Descaling frequency: If you use your machine daily, descale every 1–2 months.
+• Descaling frequency.
+If you use your machine daily, descale every 1-2 months.
 For lighter use, every 3 months is fine.
-Nespresso also sells official descaling kits tailored to each machine
+Nespresso also sells official descaling kits specifically designed for each machine.

 Bonus tip: If your area has very hard water, consider investing in a small water softener or filter pitcher for brewing water.